OAGi/Score/docs/user_guide/index.rst

          WIP state, have revision 1, and are owned by the current end user.

-      2. The “Delete” button at top-right corner of the page is activated.
+      2. The "Delete" button at top-right corner of the page is activated.

       3. Click the Delete button.